 Egypt country profile

-President El-Sisi has not been a strong advocate of the need to transition the Egyptian society and economy towards net zero emissions, though this may change as Egypt prepares to host the climate negotiations in November 2022.
+President El-Sisi has not been a strong advocate of the need to transition the Egyptian society and economy towards net zero emissions..
 He has traditionally focused on the importance of climate adaptation and emphasised the need for climate finance from developed countries.
 More broadly, expanding the country’s fossil gas production is a top priority for government officials, both for the country’s own energy security and as a valuable export commodity, not starting on the path to decarbonisation.

 While the climate change lead agency is entrusted with clear legal mandates, it needs greater power to reinforce its position as the lead institution on climate change issues in Egypt.